 The United States Department of Defense has developed some incredibly powerful weapons.
-During the 50’s, it became evident after the Korean War (or after WWII really) that Russia wouldn’t be an ally but a formidable foe.
+During the 1950s, it became evident after the Korean War (or after WWII really) that Russia wouldn’t be an ally but a formidable foe.
 With the strategic advantage of possessing nuclear technology that nobody else had right at that time, the most powerful gun was created: the M65 Atomic Cannon.

-Nicknamed Atomic Annie, it was a towed artillery piece developed in the early 1950s, at the beginning of the Cold War, and fielded by 1953 in Europe and Korea.
+Nicknamed “Atomic Annie,” the M65 Atomic Cannon was a towed artillery piece developed in the early 1950s, at the beginning of the Cold War, and fielded by 1953 in Europe and Korea.
 Capable of firing a 15 kiloton nuclear warhead – about the same size as the bomb dropped on Hiroshima – a distance of 7 miles.
 It was fired only once, and it stands today as the most powerful gun ever fired.

 After the successful test of the gun, twenty atomic cannons were produced, and each cost over $800,000.
 The cannons were sent to several parts of the world, including Europe and Korea, but none of them were put to action.
 Out of those, only eight have survived, including Atomic Annie.

 The M65 was effectively obsolete soon after it was deployed due to the development of nuclear shells compatible with existing artillery pieces.
 The weapon was retired in 1963.